renonesopocaj/spo2t/README.md

 - `requirements.txt` dependencies file for python scripts.
 - All other python scripts are either to train/evaluate the mlp (`mlp_apnea_optuna.py`), or helpers for the training process (`prepare_csv_windows.py`), or to export the obtained trained single model (no ensembles) `export_onnx.py` (or the eda process for `add_apnea_events.py`, `eda_spo2_windows.py`).
 - Some considerations on the MLP: we didn't use ensembles since they're too heavy for the Nicla.
 The MLP is extremely small.
 Achieved accuracy is of $\approx 80\%$.
 Dropout is used (even though the model is very small).
 Optuna was used for hyperparameters tuning, nn.BCEWithLogitsLoss() was used as a loss function, with AdamW as gradient optimizer.
 Early stopping and a learning rate scheduler was used.
+- Zant SDK was used to run/deploy the MLP on the Nicla Sense ME, by generating an executable from the ONNX of the MLP.

 ## Hardware
 MAX30102, Nicla Sense ME.